jonathanstowe/XML-Class/README.md

 and generated in a way that should always remain valid to the original description.

-This module aims to map between Perl 6 object attributes and XML by providing some default behaviours and some attribute traits to alter that behaviour to model the XML.
+This module aims to map between Raku object attributes and XML by providing some default behaviours and some attribute traits to alter that behaviour to model the XML.